acayrin/minevn-discord/README.md

-# A Somewhat Suckless Discord Bot
+# MineVN discord bot

-As the title said, mainly used in MineVN's Discord server
+A suckass bot mainly used in MineVN's Discord server

 This project was made mainly for fun, and for the purpose of learning Typescript (~~why when i could just stick with java instead~~)